ShervanGharari/FHIMP/hydro-models/quebec-maritimes/0-prerequisits/README.md

 manual](https://docs.alliancecan.ca/wiki/Python#Creating_and_using_a_virtual_environment)
 to create a virtual environment using the file mentioned above.

-In brief, you can create a Oython virtual environment (after assuring all the modules are loaded) with:
+In brief, you can create a Python virtual environment (after assuring all the modules are loaded) with:
 ```console
 foo@bar:~$ module restore fhimp-mods